-{ We present the three-body decay results for the resonances $\pi_{2}(1670)$ and $ \rho_3(1690)$.
-We use an effective model based on the flavor symmetry and have assumed the \text{Sill} distribution function.
-A vector-pseudoscalar meson decay channel is used as an intermediate step to explain the decay of three pseudoscalar meson channels.}
+We present the three-body decays for the resonances $\pi_{2}(1670)$ and $ \rho_3(1690)$.
+We use an effective model based on the flavor symmetry and have assumed the \text{Sill} distribution for describing the lie-shape of intermediate unstable resonances.
+The vector-pseudoscalar meson decay channel is considered as an intermediate step to explain the decay of three-pseudoscalar meson channels.